 - Coromandel Meatkeeper, 55 Kapanga Road, Coromandel Township – this butcher will put cuts of meat directly into your BYO container, otherwise they wrap cuts of meat in paper (rather than plastic).

-- RAW Artisan Market Place, Unit 2/8 Haszard Street, Waihi – stocks Loving Earth chocolate, which comes in home compostable wrappers, and Lewis Road Bakery bread, which also comes in home compostable wrapping.
+- RAW Artisan Market Place, Unit 2/8 Haszard Street, Waihi – sells Lewis Road Bakery bread, which also comes in home compostable wrapping.

-- Markets! – the Coromandel Peninsula has some great markets.
+- Markets – No two ways about it, if you want to get a good source of unpackaged, often locally grown, produce, markets are the place to frequent!
+By and large, we’ve found that markets, where you can meet the grower/producer face-to-face, are really great for starting fruitful conversations about waste-free food, and developing relationships and systems that enable you to get your favourite fruit, vege and preserves without the packaging.
+Have a chat to see if you can leave containers with the stall holders for them to fill with your desired product for you to pick up from them the following week, or if the stallholder uses glass jars for packaging, ask whether they will take their empty glass jars back for sterilisation and reuse.
 A real standout being the Thames Market, which is endeavouring to be plastic-free (and doing a pretty darn good job of it!), and there are lots of things on offer that you should be able to get rubbish-free if you BYO bags and containers, including locally produced plants, fruit and vegs, bric-a-brac, second hand goods, arts and crafts, fine food, cheeses, speciality oils, health and body care products, flowers, bread, and knit wares.
-Throughout the peninsula generally, get down to your local markets and simply BYO produce bags to achieve a waste-free shop.

 - Milk – you can get fresh, raw milk into reusable glass bottles from a vending machine at Buttercup Dairies, 124 Hauraki Road, Turua.
 Just buy the glass bottles the first time you go, and from then on keep those glass bottles and reuse them at the vending machine over and over again.

 - Coffee – look out for local roasters and go straight there with your own bags and containers for beans and grinds.
-Otherwise, you can get beans and grinds in bulk from Bin Inn Thames, 707 Pollen St, Thames and the Colville General Store, 2314 Colville Road, Colville, or look out for stockists of Trade Aid’s coffee range, which comes in home compostable wrapping (just remove the valve before composting).
+Otherwise, you can get beans and grinds in bulk from Bin Inn Thames, 707 Pollen St, Thames and the Colville General Store, 2314 Colville Road, Colville, or look out for stockists of Trade Aid’s coffee range, which comes in home compostable wrapping (just remove the valve before composting), e.g. Thames Organic Shop, 736 Pollen St, Thames.

 - Drinking chocolate – Kokako brand drinking chocolate comes in packaging that is compostable in a home compost.
 It is stocked in All Things Organic (237 Main Road, Tairua AND 1 Monk Street, Whitianga).